blackfireio/player/docs/crawling.rst

 A **scenario** is a sequence of HTTP calls (**steps**) that share the HTTP session and cookies.
-Scenario definitions are **declarative**, the order of method calls within a "step" does not matter.
+Scenario definitions are **declarative**, the order of configuration items within a "step" does not matter.

 .. tip::